bitlum/macaroon-application-auth/README.md

-Macaroon auth library stores requires preventives to use macaroon as the application authorization token.
+Macaroon auth library implements requires primitives to use macaroon as the application authorization token.
 To see the example of usage from client side go the the [example](/example/client.go) directory.